 Basic Cyclamen Plant Care

 Cyclamen care starts with the correct temperature.
 In nature, cyclamens grow in cool, humid environments.
-If the temperature of your house is over 68 degrees F. during the day and 50 degrees F. at night, your cyclamen will start to die slowly.
+If the temperature of your house is over 68 F. (20 C.) during the day and 50 F. (10 C.) at night, your cyclamen will start to die slowly.
 Temperatures that are too high will cause the plant to begin to yellow, and the flowers will fade rapidly.

-Cyclamen that are sold as houseplants are tropical and cannot tolerate temperatures below 40 degrees F. Hardy cyclamen, on the other hand, which are sold in garden nurseries for outside use, are typically hardy to Zone 5, but check the plant’s label to see the specific hardiness of the hardy cyclamen variety you are buying.
+Cyclamen that are sold as houseplants are tropical and cannot tolerate temperatures below 40 F. (4 C.).
+Hardy cyclamen, on the other hand, which are sold in garden nurseries for outside use, are typically hardy to USDA Zone 5, but check the plant’s label to see the specific hardiness of the hardy cyclamen variety you are buying.